What is Ant?

 Despite these benefits, Ant has a number of drawbacks which limit its adoption across teams:

-- Since it lacks a GUI, the Ant tool has a steeper learning curve than change sets.
+Since it lacks a Graphical User Interface, the Ant tool has a steeper learning curve compared to change sets.
 This lack of interface is a barrier to many non-developers and means many admins and teams are unable to use it at all.

 Is there a better way than Ant?

 Yes!
 Gearset was specifically designed to replace command line tools like Ant and provide developers with a more powerful, yet easy-to-use tool to manage their releases.
-You can find out more here.
+Ant has also been superseded by the CLI released as part of Salesforce DX.
+You can find out more about how Gearset works with DX here.